-Our commitment to develop and promote sustainable buildings is evident from the certifications we have received for our buildings.
-In 2022 and 2023, our buildings "The Concourse" and "International Building" are green mark re-certified4, respectively.
-This certification evaluates a building for its environmental impact and performance and is awarded to buildings that are more climate responsive, energy effective, resource efficient, smarter and have healthier indoor environments.
-We continue to track and share our energy consumption with BCA and key in our annual usage into the Building Energy Submission System.
-The Group had replaced the fans and motors in International Building to have higher energy efficiency.
+Our commitment to sustainability is reflected in the certifications our buildings have achieved.
+In 2022 and 2023, The Concourse and International Building were Green Mark re-certified.5 This certification evaluates a building for its environmental impact and performance and is awarded to buildings that are more climate-responsive, energy-effective, resource-efficient, smarter and have healthier indoor environments.

+To further support sustainability goals, we continue to track and share our energy consumption with the BCA and key in our annual usage into the Building Energy Submission System.
+As part of our ongoing energy-saving initiatives, we replaced the fans and motors at International Building with more energy-efficient models.
 This contributed to our commitment towards energy saving and based on the actual usage and energy modelling, we have renewed International Building's Green Mark (GoldPlus) certification in September 2023.